 - Segments of veins or arteries taken from elsewhere in the patient's body are fashioned into grafts, which are used to reroute the blood.
 The blood vessel grafts are placed in front of and beyond the blocked arteries, so the blood flows through the new vessels around the blockage.

 Severely ill patients, particularly those with heart failure or who are in cardiogenic shock, will be monitored closely and stabilized.
 Oxygen is administered, and fluids are given or replaced when it is appropriate to either increase or reduce blood pressure.
-Such patients may be given dopamine, dobutamine, or other powerful medications (or a combination).
+Such patients may be given dopamine, dobutamine, or both.
 Other treatments depend on the specific condition.

-Intravenous furosemide may be administered to remove excess fluid from the lungs and other areas.
+Heart failure.
+Intravenous furosemide may be administered.
 Patients may also be given nitrates, and ACE inhibitors, unless they have a severe drop in blood pressure or other conditions that preclude them.
 Clot-busting drugs or angioplasty may be appropriate.

+Cardiogenic Shock.
 Cardiogenic shock is a dangerous condition that includes a drop in blood pressure and other abnormalities.
-Using a special long catheter, a procedure called intra-aortic balloon counterpulsation (IABP) can help patients with cardiogenic shock around the time of revascularization.
-IABP involves inserting a catheter containing a long balloon, which is inflated and deflated within the artery to boost blood pressure and decrease the load on the heart.
-More powerful left ventricular assist devices that can provide more support may also be considered.
+A procedure called intra-aortic balloon counterpulsation (IABP) can help patients with cardiogenic shock when used in combination with thrombolytic therapy.
+IABP involves inserting a catheter containing a balloon, which is inflated and deflated within the artery to boost blood pressure.
+Left ventricular assist devices and early angioplasty may also be considered.

 Treatment of Arrhythmias

-A lethal rhythm abnormality, in which the ventricles of the heart beat so rapidly that they DO NOT actually contract but quiver ineffectually.
+Premature beats or very fast arrhythmias called tachycardia, however, may be predictors of ventricular fibrillation.
+This is a lethal rhythm abnormality, in which the ventricles of the heart beat so rapidly that they do not actually contract but quiver ineffectually.
 The pumping action necessary to keep blood circulating is lost.

-People who develop ventricular fibrillation DO NOT always experience warning arrhythmias, and to date, there are no effective drugs for preventing arrhythmias during a heart attack.
+Preventing Ventricular Fibrillation.
+People who develop ventricular fibrillation do not always experience warning arrhythmias, and to date, there are no effective drugs for preventing arrhythmias during a heart attack.
 Preventive strategies include:

 - Potassium and magnesium levels should be monitored and maintained.

-- Beta blocker drugs may help prevent arrhythmias in certain patients.
+- Intravenous beta blockers followed by oral administration of the drugs may help prevent arrhythmias in certain patients.

 - Defibrillators.
 Patients who develop ventricular arrhythmias are given electrical shocks with defibrillators to restore normal rhythms.
-Studies suggest that in certain patients implantable cardioverter-defibrillators (ICDs) may prevent further arrhythmias in heart attack survivors of these events who are at risk for further arrhythmias.
+Some studies suggest that implantable cardioverter-defibrillators (ICDs) may prevent further arrhythmias in heart attack survivors of these events who are at risk for further arrhythmias.

 - Antiarrhythmic Drugs.
 Antiarrhythmic drugs include lidocaine, procainamide, or amiodarone.
 Amiodarone or another antiarrhythmic drug may be used afterward to prevent future events.

-People with an arrhythmia called atrial fibrillation have a higher risk for stroke after a heart attack and are usually treated with anticoagulants such as warfarin (Coumadin, generic), dabigatran (Pradaxa), rivaroxaban (Xarelto), or apixaban (Eliquis).
+Managing Other Arrhythmias.
+People with an arrhythmia called atrial fibrillation have a higher risk for stroke after a heart attack and should be treated with anticoagulants such as warfarin (Coumadin, generic), dabigatran (Pradaxa), rivaroxaban (Xarelto), or apixaban (Eliquis).
 Other rhythm disturbances called bradyarrhythmias (very slow rhythm disturbances) frequently develop in association with a heart attack and may be treated with atropine or pacemakers.